LM-UCSD/Group5_Capstone_WI25/README.md

         used to run verify the results of our model if desired and the processing time of our model notebooks are untenable.
     Note:
-        This notebook uses files present in our github repo and should require no intervention to run.
+        This notebook uses files present in our github repo and should require no intervention to run if you are using Sklearn 1.3.2.

+        If you are running Sklearn 1.4.2, there are ()_model2.pkl files present in our models folder on this repo In the notebook there are commented out url paths to these ()_model2.pkl files.
+Please comment the url_() variables using ()_model.pkl paths out and uncomment the ()model2.pkl paths in.
+There this a note comment in the notebook itself also explaining this.
+Our notebook does not support other verisons of Sklearn, these were just the common verisons our group were running.